Cassie Jaye

 Cassie Jaye (born May 1, 1986) is an American film director, best known for directing the 2016 documentary film The Red Pill about the men's rights movement.

 Early life and work

-Jaye was born in Fort Sill, Oklahoma, United States, to Nena Jaye.
-Her parents divorced when she was aged six, and when she was 14 Jaye moved to Las Vegas where she attended Palo Verde High School.
+Jaye was born in Fort Sill, Oklahoma, to Nena Jaye.
+When she was aged 6, her parents divorced.
+When she was 14, Jaye moved to Las Vegas, where she attended Palo Verde High School.

-At age eighteen, she moved to Los Angeles, where she was an actress for five years before moving to Marin County, California in 2008.
+At age 18, she moved to Los Angeles, where she was an actress for five years before moving to Marin County, California in 2008.
 Jaye disliked the stereotypical roles she was cast in, which she described as "cute girl-next-door who always died in horror films."
 Along with several incidents of sexual harassment, this led her to embrace feminism.

 Documentary career

 After leaving the acting field, Jaye stayed in films, but as a documentary producer, director, and editor.
 She formed Jaye Bird Productions, a film production company, in 2008.
 Her mother is her production partner.